Mohamk1234/Mohamk1234/README.md

 Cybersecurity | Networking | Web Development
 --------------------------------------------

-* 🌍  I'm based in Dahod, Gujarat
+* 🌍  I'm based in Stony Brook, New York
 * ✉️  You can contact me at [mohammadkhakharia@gmail.com](mailto:mohammadkhakharia@gmail.com)
 * 🧠  I'm learning Penetration Testing
 * 🤝  I'm open to collaborating on Web 3.0 Projects